rvdaskalinas/var/README.md

 - `04_vecm_model.R`: Script for fitting a VECM model if cointegration is found.
 - `05_bvar_mode.R`: Script for fitting a BVAR model if no cointegration is found.
 - `data/`: Directory for input data files.
 - `results/`: Directory for output files including IRF and FEVD plots.
 (NOTE!
-For BVAR only the summary is printed.
-There is no FEVD plot.)
+For BVAR only the IRF plots are extracted.
+There is no FEVD plot.
+Only the summary is printed.)

 ## Requirements